djstillme/valheim-mod-manager/README.md

 ```
 python vmm.py
 ```
+> [!NOTE]
-_Note: This may take a while depending on how many mods you've installed and your internet download speed!_
+> This may take a while depending on how many mods you've installed and your internet download speed!

 ### Updating Mods